Skip to main content

 Interviewer Applicant

-1. Log in to the Program Portal or Review Portal (depending on your access) and use the My Tools portal switcher to access the Interview Portal as an interviewer.
+1. Log in to the Program Portal and use the My Tools portal switcher to access the Interview Portal as an interviewer.

-• Note: If you are in the Program Manager/Director role in the Interview Portal, you can switch to the interviewer role by clicking on your profile and selecting the role from the drop-down.
+• Note: if you are in the Program Manager/Assistant role in the Interview Portal, you can switch to the interviewer role by clicking on your profile and selecting the role from the drop-down.

 2. Use the Test Hardware feature to check your audio and video settings.